dwave-training/boundary-problem/README.md

 ## The Exercise

 In class we reviewed the components of the objective function for this problem.
-In the main program file called `boundary.py`, a few sections have been left for you to complete.

-1. In the `build_bqm` function, fill in the two components of the objective function and add them to the BQM.
+In the main program file called `boundary.py`, a `build_bqm` function has been left for you to complete.
+Fill in the two components of the objective function and add them to the BQM.
-2. In the `sample_bqm` function, adjust the parameters for chain strength and number of runs until you obtain the optimal solution.

 When you run the program `boundary.py`, three images will be generated.
 The image `graph.png` is the graph model of the boundary problem.
 The image